stanislavbrtna/svs-script/docs/syntax.md

 Note: Try to always use curly brackets.

 #### While
 While loop is done by *while* keyword, followed by expression inside brackets.
 Following command will be executed while the expression is not equal zero.
 You can stop the loop by using *break* statement anywhere inside the loop.
+The *continue* statement can be used to continue the loop execution from its start.

 Example: